IBM/maximo-labs/MkDocs/contribute/docs/create_new.md

 Now you "only" need to add all the content to the foundation, by adding markdown files and images according to the structure.

+!!! tip
+    The mark down files in your new lab should contain examples on :</br>
+    - how to use chapters</br>
+    - how to link to other md files in your lab</br>
+    - how to link to chapters in your lab</br>
+    - how to link to external sites </br>
+    - how to link to images (please add plenty)</br>
+    - how to add a table</br>
+    - how to add admonitions (like this Tip section)

 !!! attention "Remember to do this:"
     Go back to [Add content](add_content.md#3-commit-and-push-your-changes) and run from step 3.
 (You are done here :-)

 !!! note
-    It is good practise to commit your changes once the foundation is in place - and again when you have created or updated every markdown files in the exercise.
+    It is good practise to commit your changes often and at least once the foundation is in place.